 Certainly those factors are important, but we consider executive involvement the linchpin of a successful ERP implementation.
 These projects involve change management, which is never easy and relies on a company’s leaders to see it through.

 The most basic thing you can do is establish a steering committee and ask key members of the executive team to participate.
 Getting executives to attend regular meetings might be tough, but a well thought out meeting with an agenda, decisions and next steps will go a long way to keeping them involved.
 And it will be worth it in the end.

 It’s the implementation team’s job to decide who is responsible for what activities, which problems need an executive decision, and which can be solved on their own.

-The key to a successful steering committee meeting isn’t just project updates (people can get that information on their own time), it’s bringing the up the issues that need executive input.
-Get in, follow the agenda, assign next steps and move on.
+The key to a successful steering committee meeting isn’t just project updates (people can get that information on their own time), it’s bringing up the issues that need executive input.
+Get in, follow the agenda, assign next steps, and move on.